junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror_BB/SPN-Horror-ghost-whole-novel.md

 (more fluff than horror)

+### Script reading notes

+Dean's apartment -> Dean's loft

+main revelation: "You'll be who you're supposed to be, they're supposed to be together"

+morning routine: prepare latte with organic rice milk on cappuccino machine, while reading today's Wall Street Journal

+kitchen description: a well-appointed kitchen. sub-zero fridge, sparkling chrome Viking appliances, granite, Williams Sonoma crap, the works

+Mr. Adler/Zachariah (50s, casually commanding demeanor), Dean big respectful grin

+Mr. Adler's promise: senior VP, eastern great lakes division, eight to ten years

 ### Edit notes

-Introduce/sneak in introduction of Zachariah (disguised as normal human but use appearance description as hint), senior director or current business VP, checking in on Dean
+Introduce/sneak in introduction of Mr. Adler/Zachariah (disguised as normal human but use appearance description as hint), senior director or current business VP, checking in on Dean

+rattle the doorknob

+breath comes out in a cold puff

+temperature plummet, their breath issuing in a puff

 ## Main